BelmY/wikiSDoR/Replay-previously-recorded-IQ-clip-with-OpenWebRX.md

 start_rtl_command="(while true; do cat iqfile.iq; done) | csdr flowcontrol {data_rate} 10 ".format(data_rate=2*samp_rate)
 format_conversion="csdr convert_u8_f"
 ```

+**Note:** You should especially take care that the *format* and the *sampling rate* set here should be the same as for your recorded I/Q file!

 ----

 A version that also works for 16-bit I/Q files: